 In his three years at Iowa State, Mann has helped tutor 10 all-conference players and mentored the 2014 Big 12 Player of the Year (Ejim) as well as the last three Big 12 Newcomer of the Year recipients (2012-White; 2013-Will Clyburn; 2014-Kane).

-Coach Hoiberg appointed Mann as the lead defensive coach at Iowa State which fits well with his high energy and style over substance approach.
+Coach Hoiberg appointed Mann as the lead defensive coach at Iowa State which fits well with his high energy and substance over style approach.
 Mann believes in hard work and holding players accountable on the court and in the classroom.

 In his short time in Ames, Mann has already brought with him the Michigan pipeline, having recruited four highly-regarded players from his home state.
 Percy Gibson (Detroit Southeastern) was considered the top post player in Michigan in the Class of 2011 and was named to the Detroit Free Press’ Six-Player Dream Team as a senior after averaging 21.2 points, 12.0 rebounds and 2.5 blocks.